Knowledge graphSettings

 Functional

-Comply with robots.txt, crawl-delay and per-host rate limits.
+Respect robots.txt, crawl-delay, and per-host pacing limits.

-Extract content and links, normalize URLs and remove duplicates.
+Extract content and links, normalize URLs, and remove duplicates.

 Non-functional